dlm/continuious-query-example/README.md

 - rabbit.py: which sets up messaging
 - query_runner.py: which simplifies writing queries

-The reset of the files are programs of the system that should be run.
+The reset of the files are programs in the system.

 The system arch is: